romracer/XposedBridge/README.md

+Create a local.properties file in the root of this repository.
-Your local.properties should look something like this:
+It should be a text file that looks something like this:

 ```
-# location of the SDK.
-This is only used by Ant
+# location of the Android SDK
 sdk.dir=/path/to/android-sdk-linux

-key.store=/path/to/release.keystore
-key.alias=release

-store.pass=password
-key.pass=changeme
 ```

 Build with ```./gradlew clean && ./gradlew assembleRelease```